-Managing generational diversity effectively allows companies to build a collaborative workforce that embraces a wide range of generations from Baby Boomers to Generation Z. But this needs to be a collective goal for your organization in order to be successful.
+Managing generational diversity effectively allows companies to build a collaborative multigenerational workforce that embraces a wide range of generations from Baby Boomers celebrating decades of service anniversaries to brand new hires in Generation Z. But this needs to be a collective goal for your organization in order to be successful.

 In today’s workforce, diversity and inclusion are continuing to grow in importance as topics such as gender parity, religious equality, race and ethnicity, and more are rising in popularity to ensure that everyone is treated fairly in the workplace.
 Employees want a safe and inclusive environment where they can be valued and judged on their work ethic and outcomes — not by stereotypes, beliefs or individual preferences.

 The same can be said for different generational differences in the workplace too.
 From the silent generation and baby boomers to Generation X and millennials, each generation has stereotypes for working styles and how they communicate with others.
 In fact, a recent Robert Half survey reported that over 2,200 CFOs across the U.S. said they see the greatest generational differences in employees’ communication skills, ability to change and technical abilities.